Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Proof of main results

-Once the existence of an acritical web is established, in order to follow the construction of the lamination in \cite[Theorem 4.1]{BBD18} we only need to check that the function associating to every $\lam$ the smallest Lyapunov exponent of $(p_\lam)_* \mathcal M$ is locally uniformly bounded below by some strictly positive constant (see also \cite[Section 7]{BB18} for an overview of the construction).
-In particular, it is enough to show that this function is lower semicontinuous.
+Once the existence of a web as in Proposition \ref{p:nuweb} is established, in order to apply the ideas in \cite{BBD18} to prove {\bf (S5')} we need to check that the function associating to every $\lam$ the smallest Lyapunov exponent of $(p_\lam)_* \mathcal M$ is locally uniformly bounded from below by some strictly positive constant in a neighbourhood of the starting parameter $\lam_0$.
+In order to do this, it is enough to show that this function is strictly positive and lower semicontinuous in a neighbourhood of $\lambda_0$ (possibly depending on $\nu_0$).

-\begin{remark} We can already prove Corollary \ref{c:mainlamin} at this point, before completing the proof of Theorem \ref{t:mainequiv} as we will do below.
-Indeed, recall that also the function $d^*(f_\lam)$ is upper-semicontinuous in $\lam$.
-If the family has dominating topological degree, and the measure $\nu_0$ satisfies the assumption of Corollary \ref{c:mainlamin}, Theorem \ref{t:lyapunov-positive} directly gives a uniform lower bound for the smallest Lyapunov exponent of $(p_\lam)_* \mathcal M$. \end{remark}